 Best entry from winners of the major design awards

 The prestigious BCS Award is presented to the entry judged to be the best from the major design awards.
-It comprises a special BCS Award Bowl (kept for a year), a trophy to keep and a certificate.
+It comprises The BCS Award Bowl (kept for a year), a trophy to keep and a certificate.

-Kenneth Field receives the BCS Award for 2016 from Dr Alexander Kent, BCS President
+James Cheshire receives the BCS Award for 2017 from Dr Alexander Kent, BCS President

 Best entry for Printed Mapping

-Open to any mapping in the printed form, whether in the form of a poster, folded sheet map, atlas, or page from a book, the Stanfords Award comprises a trophy and a certificate and is run with the support of Stanfords map and travel book store.
+Open to any mapping in the printed form, whether it be a poster, folded sheet map, atlas, or page from a book, etc. The Stanfords Award comprises a trophy and a certificate, and is run with the support of Stanfords map and travel book store.

-Kenneth Field receives the Stanfords Award for 2016 from Richard Carpenter, representing Stanfords
+Chris Beacock of Harvey Map Services receives the Stanfords Award for 2017 from Richard Carpenter, representing Stanfords

 Best entry for Electronic Mapping

-Open to any mapping available in electronic format, including interactive Internet maps, internal company-use GIS maps, and maps for PowerPoint presentations, the Avenza Award comprises a trophy and a certificate and is run with the support of Avenza Systems, Inc.
+Open to any mapping available in electronic format, including interactive internet mapping, internal company-use GIS mapping, and maps for PowerPoint presentations.
+The Avenza Award comprises a trophy and a certificate and is run with the support of Avenza Systems, Inc.